Last Updated: March 14, 2019

 This small and quaint diner spot will transport you to Paris through its doors.
 The 300g Grilled Ribeye with Vigneron Butter ($36.80) is juicy and comes with a nice charred top, which is already more than enough to eat along with free-flow fries.
 Note: Parisian style steak is always one degree rawer than usual, so if you want a medium-rare steak, ask for medium doneness and so on.

 Add an appetizer, such as the Burgundy Escargot with Garlic Butter ($18) if you want more variety.
 An affordable yet really good steak restaurant date.
+There are two outlets, one at Ann Siang and the other at Robertson Quay.

 Les Bouchons: 7 Ann Siang Rd, Singapore 069689| Tel: 6423 0737 | Website